Curls on Film

 of a myriad of uses for her unending mane.

 The cast is a nice middle ground between the kind of professional voice actors and singers that once exclusively populated such films and the live-action stars who, for their recognizable speech and ideally their marquee value, are generally preferred on big-budget animated efforts today.
-Rapunzel is voiced by Mandy Moore, who began her career with pop songs and movies I pretty much never heard nor saw until catching her one night on The Late Late Show, where she performed impressive covers of XTC's "Senses Working Overtime" and Cat Stevens' "Moonshadow"; shortly thereafter, she was in the fairly well-reviewed satire Saved! with Jena Malone.
+Rapunzel is voiced by Mandy Moore, who began her career with pop songs and movies I pretty much never heard nor saw until catching her one night on The Late Late Show, where she performed impressive covers of XTC's "Senses Working Overtime" and Cat Stevens' "Moonshadow".
 Flynn Rider is, surprisingly, voiced by Zachary Levi, title character on NBC's Chuck.
 Gothel is voiced

 by Broadway vet Donna Murphy, of whom I first became aware on ABC's Murder One.
 Supporting roles are filled by a variety of character actors with distinctive voices, including Ron Perlman, M.C.
 Gainey, Jeffrey Tambor, Brad Garrett, and Jaws himself (not the shark), Richard Kiel.
 Everyone who needs to sing can sing fine, and while they don't sing, speak, or show off in particularly anthropomorphic fashion there are also a pair of prominent critters in the form of Rapunzel's pet chameleon Pascal and a horse called Maximus.